 Why did the Roman emperors build this magnificent complex of important religious significance to them right there in Lebanon in particular?

 Why since Augustus (15 BC) till Hadrian (135 AD) none of these emperors built a complex as tremendously big anywhere else?
 Why in Lebanon and not in Rome, their great city in their own homeland?

 Or why not in Carthage, for example?
 After all, the Romans sacked it and completely destroyed it after the infamous Punic Wars, which gave them a full hegemony on the known world of their era.

 Furthermore, when one considers what was needed back then to construct that majesty of a temple complex, another question has puzzled the researchers:

 Why the tremendous efforts and hardships in carrying all these granite columns all the way from Aswan in Egypt to nowhere else in their vast Empire but an overheated terrain in the center of Lebanon?

 That’s unseen and unheard about their other temples all through the Roman empire, especially that the Romans knew that they had to account in their project to the arduous crossing of our rocky hills and mountains with these titanic granite columns.

 Even to a non-professional eye, the big difference is obvious between the great megalithic structures of the base and the different patterns of the Roman temples on top of it.

-But it was those humongous stones of uncertain origin that have placed this ancient site amongst the 7 wonders of the world several years ago.
-Uncertain origin, and definitely proven not Romans.
+But it was those humongous stones of uncertainorigin that have placed this ancient site amongst the 7 wonders of the world several years ago.
+Uncertain origin, and definitely proven not to be Roman.